Edward D. Hoch: Alexander Swift

 Alexander Swift, one of Hoch's later creations, is an intelligence agent for General George Washington during the American Revolutionary War.
 The stories comprise more nearly a serial than a series, as Swift probes ever deeper into rumors that the fort of West Point, commanded by General Benedict Arnold, houses a traitor who will betray the fort to the British Army.
 In the last Swift story, "Swift Among the Pirates", Swift travels to England, to discover Benedict Arnold is dead.

 Barney Hamet

 Barney Hamet is a mystery writer who stumbles into real mysteries when he attends mystery conventions.
 Hamet also featured in Hoch's 1969 novel The Shattered Raven.

 Susan Holt

 Susan Holt is a minor executive, in charge of promotions for a department store chain.

 Interpol

-The Interpol stories are an apparently discontinued series from the 1970s and 1980s.
+The Interpol stories were published in the 1970s and 1980s.
 Interpol officers Sebastian Blue and Laura Charme investigated cases of international crime in Europe.